Friedrich-M/Friedrich-M/README.md

 ### :man_technologist: About Me :
 I am an undergraduate in Zhejiang University.

-- :telescope: Working on Computer Vision & Machine Learning Research.
+- :telescope: Working on Computer Vision Research.

-- :mailbox:How to reach me: moulz1031@gmail.com
+- :mailbox: How to reach me: moulz1031@gmail.com

 ---